-RELATED: Find out how 2-way messaging can help take customer relationships from mediocre to trusted.
+RELATED: Find out how two-way messaging can help take customer relationships from mediocre to trusted.

 7. Curate gift guides or collections

-In the lead up to Black Friday, not every customer will want to do in-depth research on the best deals or the best options.
-In fact, there’s a large segment of lazy BFCM shoppers who prefer to shop last-minute and look specifically for collections that tell them what is best.
+As we mentioned above, not every customer will want to do in-depth research on the best deals or the top options.
+There’s a large segment of lazy BFCM shoppers who prefer to shop last-minute and look specifically for collections that tell them what is best.

 Curate specific gift guides or collections depending on your audience segmentations.
 Let’s say you sell handmade, minimally designed leather dog collars.
-If your audience is primarily dog owners, families and young bachelors — you might create gift collection pages for each, and text promote these out to your customers.
+If your audience is primarily dog owners, families, and young bachelors — you might create gift collection pages for each and use SMS to promote them to your dedicated subscriber list.

 8. Create urgency and time limits

-The most potent and powerful capability of SMS is its ability to get customers moving and purchasing because of its amazing cut-through and responsiveness.
-Within seconds or minutes, a customer is very likely to open any text broadcast you send them.
+A powerful capability of SMS is its ability to get customers acting and purchasing because of its fantastic cut-through and responsiveness.
+Within seconds or minutes, a customer is very likely to open any text campaign you send them.

-When one of your bricks and mortar customers moved online, adding text promotions to their ecommerce sales saw an immediate uplift in purchases within 10-15 minutes of a broadcast.
+When one of our brick-and-mortar customers moved online, they added text promotions to their ecommerce sales and saw an immediate uplift in purchases within 10-15 minutes of a message being sent.

-Adding a time-limit to any text promotions will get customers moving then and now.
-Whether it’s the 24-hour pre-sale prior to the start of BFCM, or an extra 20% off during BFCM within an hour of their last purchase.
+Adding a time limit to any text promotions will get customers moving, whether it’s the 24-hour pre-sale before the start of BFCM or an extra 20% off during BFCM within an hour of their last purchase.

 - Cart abandonment

-We’ll talk a little bit more about this in the next section but recouping customers who’ve lost interest in a cart is often difficult because you need to recapture them fast.
-Adding a time-limit to a cart abandonment text campaign further encourages them to purchase right then and there.
+We’ll talk more about this in the next section but recouping customers who’ve lost interest in a cart is often tricky because you need to recapture them quickly.
+Adding a time limit to a cart abandonment text campaign further encourages them to purchase right then and there.

 9. Recapture their carts

-- If that still hasn’t captured them, send another 30 minutes to 1 hour later, and add an additional discount with a time limit as we showed you above.
+- If that still hasn’t captured them, add an additional discount with a time limit as we showed you above.

-Set yourself apart from the competitors in your category by getting personal with your customer.
+Set yourself apart from competitors in your space by getting personal with your customer.
 Use what you know about them to add insight to your text communications and marketing.
 This shows customers you care about creating the right relationship with them.

 Adding personalization to SMS is easy to do.
-When using your chosen provider’s platform or MessageMedia’s, you can easily add in custom fields such as first name, locations, product preferences – any sort you like!
-If set out in a database with corresponding data for each customer, this can be bulk added to any text communication.
+You can easily add in custom fields such as first name, locations, product preferences – any custom details that you have!

 RELATED: Check out our 3 handy tips for customizing your SMS communications.